MariaDB Authorization and Permissions for SQL Server Users

 Note that database and schema are synonymous in MariaDB.

-Permissions can be granted for non-existing objects, that could exist in the future.
+Permissions can be granted for non-existent objects that could exist in the future.

 The list of supported privileges can be found in the GRANT page.
 Some highlights can be useful for SQL Server users: